hyosung11/Launch-School/Courses/journal.md

 13:40 Finished Lesson 4 Quiz 1.

 14:22 I outlined Lesson 5 and am going to take a break.
 I think tomorrow would be a good day to study with Laurent at least.

+14:40 I do enjoy organizing and outlining.
+It satisfies something.